Come Visit Us !

 Sometimes what seems like your greatest weakness can turn into your greatest strength.
 When we first embarked on this journey, we were warned by people in the business.
 “You can’t compete with other resorts or venues.
 Especially when it comes to weddings.
 It’s an extremely competitive business.”

 What they described were several wedding venues in the area that had been up and running for many years.
 They were established and had quite a head start.
 Many of the owners had inherited land or had access to family land and just as important, infrastructure.
 Some of the land had been owned by the families for generations.
-One venue family actually has a local School named after them.
+Believe it or not, a few venues are actually owned by descendants of the Vanderbilt family!
+One family has a local School named after them.
 While these families had access to it all for free, would be spending a few million dollars just to get to the starting line.

 To be honest, I was a bit jealous.
 As I mentioned, neither one of us came from families with money.
 I had to come up with all the capital myself.

-While there were still people interested in the barn and farm theme, more and more young couples are seeking something different.
+While there were still people interested in the barn and farm theme, more and more young couples were seeking something different.
 Couples were telling us they were looking for a beautiful outdoor setting without the barns, hay bails, wine barrels or country music.
-Needless to say, the wedding side of the business at JuneBug took off like a wildfire.

 Another weakness turned into a strength?
 Our lack of any experience in the wedding industry!